hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/delete.md

 The filtering predicate in the WHERE clause can be as simple or as complex as needed according to the Expression Language.

+## Deleting Through a View

+From the LiveSQL perspective there's no difference in syntax to delete rows through a view instead of directly from a table.

+Nevertheless, each database engine imposes different rules about deleting rows through a view.
+Depending on each the view definition, some views may be appropriate to delete rows through them while others may not be.
+Consult your database documentation to find out if each one can be used for this functionality.